Dipu-chauhan/Dipu-chauhan/README.md

 Hello everyone,

-I’m Dipu Chauhan, a BCA student and emerging software engineer with a passion for building real-world applications and exploring AI, Generative AI, and MERN stack technologies.
+<i>I’m Dipu Chauhan, a BCA student and emerging software engineer with a passion for building real-world applications and exploring AI, Generative AI, and MERN stack technologies.

 Currently, I am focused on strengthening my skills in MERN Stack, Backend Development, Data Structures & Algorithms, DevOps, and AI/ML while working on practical projects to gain hands-on experience.

-My goal is to continuously learn, build impactful solutions, contribute to the developer community, and grow into a professional Software Engineer.
+My goal is to continuously learn, build impactful solutions, contribute to the developer community, and grow into a professional Software Engineer.</i>

 Thank you for visiting my profile and checking out my work. 🚀